aspuru-guzik-group/MERMaid/README.md

 ## 2. Usage
 ### 2.1 Setting up your plug-and-play configuration file
-* Fill in your customized details in `startup.json` to configure it (e.g. directory paths, reaction parameter key selection etc.)
+* Indicate your configuration settings in `startup.json`:
+    * "pdf_dir": "/path/to/directory/storing/pdfs"
+    * "image_dir": "/path/to/directory/to/store/extracted/images"
+    * "json_dir": "/path/to/directory/to/store/json/output"
+    * "graph_dir": "/path/to/directory/to/store/graph/files"
+    * "api_key": "your_api_key_here"
+    * "model_size": "model_size_here" ("base" OR "large")
-* The in-built reaction parameter keys can be found in `Prompts/inbuilt_keyvaluepairs.txt`.
+    * "keys": ["key1", "key2"] (the in-built reaction parameter keys can be found in `Prompts/inbuilt_keyvaluepairs.txt`)
+    * "new_keys": define your custom keys here

 * For post-processing extracted JSON reaction dictionaries:
     * you can add your own common chemical names by modifying the `COMMON_NAMES` constant in `dataraider/postprocess.py`
     * you can also add your own key names that you want to be cleaned by modifying the `KEYS` constant in `dataraider/postprocess.py`

+* We have included an additional `filter_prompt` in `Prompts/` folder to identify only images that are relevant to your task of interest.
+You are highly encouraged to specify your own task and keys.

 ### 2.2 Running the end-to-end MERMaid pipeline
 The main command to launch and run MERMaid is:
 ```
 mermaid
 ```
-All intermediate files from each module will be saved in your pdf directory by default.
+All intermediate files from each module will be saved in the `Results` folder of your root directory by default.

 ### 2.3 Running individual modules
 #### 2.3.1 VisualHeist for image segmentation from scientific PDF documents